developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCellularManager/index.md

     ![img](../../images/MxCellularManagerTutorialImages/on_destroy_method.jpg)

 That's it!!!
-We are done with all the coding and configuration part that will let us turn ON the state of Data Roaming on Symbol device.
+We are done with all the coding and configuration part that will let us turn ON the state of Data Roaming on Zebra device.
 Now let's run the application.

 ## Running the Application